straybiker/HA-load-balancer/README.md

 ## Introduction
 This Home Assistant automation provides intelligent load balancing for EV charging, designed to minimize energy costs and avoid exceeding your maximum power limit (capaciteitspiek) under Belgian energy regulations.
 By dynamically adjusting the charging phases and current based on your household's power consumption, this system helps you charge your EV efficiently without exceeding a set peak power (capaciteitstarief).

-This project is ideal for users with an EV charger that can switch phases and adjust current, such as the Alfen Eve Pro Wallbox.
+This project is ideal for users with an EV charger that can switch phases and adjust current, such as the Alfen Eve Pro wallbox.
 The load balancer can also be made car-aware, where the current SOC is taken into account to reach a minimum SOC at a set time.

 This is not a fully-fledged Home Assistant integration (yet), but a [package](https://www.home-assistant.io/docs/configuration/packages/) that can easily be integrated into your existing Home Assistant setup.